 Senior Director, TechSoup, and Chair, Reis Foundation

-He holds a bachelor’s degree from Lafayette College and a Master’s from New York University.
-In his spare time, he volunteers at a local nonprofit, the James Rose Center, recently ran a successful political campaign, kayaks, and plays platform tennis when not tending to his three daughters and two step-daughters.
+Kyle holds a bachelor’s degree from Lafayette College and a Master’s from New York University.
+In his spare time, he provides fundraising and other support to nonprofits throughout the U.S., volunteers at a local nonprofit, the James Rose Center, helped run a successful political campaign with his partner, Sabina Taj, walks, kayaks, and reads with Sabina and their five daughters.